openxla/xla/docs/tiled_layout.md

 # Tiled layout

-!!!
-Warning
+> **Caution:** Tiled layout is *pre-release* and this describes how it's
-    Tiled layout is *pre-release* and this describes how it's intended to work.
+> intended to work.
 Errors may be silently ignored.

 ![](images/xla_array_layout_figure1.png)
 <br>Figure 1

 Figure 1 shows how an array F32[3,5] is laid out in memory with 2x2 tiling.
-A shape with this layout is written as F32[3,5]{1,0:T(2,2)}, where 1,0 relates to the physical order of dimensions (minor_to_major field in Layout) while (2,2) after the colon indicates tiling of the physical dimensions by a 2x2 tile.
+A shape with this layout is written as F32[3,5]{1,0:T(2,2)}, where 1,0 relates to the physical order of dimensions (`minor_to_major` field in Layout) while (2,2) after the colon indicates tiling of the physical dimensions by a 2x2 tile.

-Intuitively tiles are laid out to cover the shape and then within each tile, elements are then laid out without tiling, as in the example above, where the right part of the example shows the layout in memory, including the white padding elements that are added in order to have complete 2x2 tiles even though
+Intuitively, tiles are laid out to cover the shape and then within each tile, elements are then laid out without tiling, as in the example above, where the right part of the example shows the layout in memory, including the white padding elements that are added in order to have complete 2x2 tiles even though